Vegas Nightlife Guide

 Does Drai's open on Monday in Las Vegas?

-Drai's Nightclub at The Cromwell does not have regular Monday programming.
+Drai's Nightclub at The Vanderpump Hotel does not have regular Monday programming.
 Their schedule typically runs Wednesday through Sunday.
 Drai's After Hours, the separate late-night venue, occasionally opens on Monday for special events but this is not a consistent weekly booking.
 Check the current schedule when planning your trip — holiday weekends and major convention weeks sometimes add Monday events at venues that do not usually operate that night.

 Monday or Any Night